 Invasive species do not always have to come from another country.
 For instance, lake trout is a native species in the Great Lakes.
 However, they are an invasive species in Yellowstone Lakes in Wyoming because they fight with native cutthroats for territory.

 Several native species get accidentally introduced to new areas.
-For instance, Zebra mussels are native to the Caspian Sea and the Black Sea in Central Asia.
+For instance, Zebra mussels are native to Central Asia’s Caspian Sea and the Black Sea.
 They entered the Great Lakes of America by accident, stuck to ships that travel between two regions.
 Today, there are many zebra mussels in the Great Lakes, which have severely threatened native species.

 Invasive species cause several threats to biodiversity.
 When an invasive species arrive in a new area or ecosystem, it has no natural predators or controls.
 The species will eventually breed and spread, taking over the new area.
-Native species do not have defenses to fight against invasive species, or they may not compete with a species that has no predator.
+Native species do not have defenses to fight against invasive species, or they may not compete with species with no predator.

 Invasive species can modify the food web in their habitat by replacing or destroying native food sources.
 They may also provide little or no food value to wildlife.
 Invasive plant species like kudzu can replace a diverse ecosystem with a monoculture of just kudzu.
 Some invasive species can alter the conditions in an ecosystem, like changing the soil chemistry or the intensity of wildfires.